Dskobra/setup-scripts/README.md

 * setup.sh            -       Main launch script.
 Always use this.
 * modules/core        -       Core scripts.
 Everything needed to run is here.
 * modules/packages    -       Commands for installing everything.
+* modules/data        -       Launch scripts for some apps like wowup.